 The Church of the City

 David’s wife, Trudy, is a retired Kindergarten teacher and a practicing Grandmother.
-His daughter, Jennifer, graduated from TCU in 2003, and is an environmental project manager for CB&I. His son, Nathan, is a former USMC Captain, and is now studying history at UTA.
+His daughter graduated from TCU in 2003, and is an environmental project manager for CB&I. His son is a former USMC Captain, and is now studying history at UTA.

 Amanda Hiles Howard is an Assistant Professor of Psychology at Samford University.
-She came to Samford after serving as the Assistant Director of the TCU Institute of Child Development for six years.
-Amanda earned her B.A. from The Ohio State University with a major in Psychology, and then attended Texas Christian University for graduate study under the mentorship of Drs.
+She came to Samford after serving as the Assistant Director of the Karyn Purvis Institute of Child Development at TCU for six years.
+Amanda earned her B.A. from The Ohio State University with a major in Psychology, and then attended TCU for graduate study under the mentorship of Drs.
 David Cross and Karyn Purvis.
 She earned an M.S. in Experimental Psychology with an emphasis on Quantitative Analysis, and then earned a Ph.D. in Experimental Psychology with an emphasis on Developmental Psychology.
-Her work integrates theory, research and practice in a concentrated effort to increase understanding of the interpersonal processes underlying mental health and quality of life for youth in the child welfare system.
-Amanda and her husband John have two sons, Elias and Silas.
+Her work integrates theory, research, and practice in a concentrated effort to increase understanding of the interpersonal processes underlying mental health and quality of life for youth in the child welfare system.
+Amanda and her husband John have two sons.

 Dan and Terri Coley are Show Hope founding board members who live in Franklin, Tennessee.
 Dan also serves on staff at Show Hope as the Senior Director of Programs and Growth Strategies.
+Terri serves on staff in pre and post adoption support.
 They have served as foster parents for more than 40 infants and birthmothers, and have adopted children domestically and internationally.
 Their family is multi-racial and includes children with special needs.
-It is their heart’s desire for every child to have a family, but through personal experience they have come to know the importance of understanding the challenges and needs of children from “hard places.”
-Dan and Terri are committed to help educate and prepare families for the adoption journey, and empower them with the tools to help children heal while maintaining healthy families.
-The Coleys have nine children and 10 grandchildren.
+It is their heart’s desire for every child to have a family.

 Ryan and Kayla North have six children through birth and foster care adoptions.
-They began their foster care journey in 2004 and welcomed close to thirty foster children into their home.
+They began their foster care journey in 2004 and welcomed close to thirty children in the foster care system into their home.
 Although their home is closed to foster care, they continue to support those who are walking this journey.

 Ryan is the Executive Director of Tapestry, the Adoption and Foster Care Ministry of Irving Bible Church in the Dallas area.
 Tapestry serves to connect families in community, equip them for the journey, and encourage them along the way.
 In his capacity as the Executive Director of Tapestry, Ryan leads Empowered to Connect.